nuest/eumetsat-pn-evaluations/README.md

 Elastic Search is accessed using the REST interface with a REST client.

 * Run ``eumetsat.pn.elasticsearch.webapp.ElasticsearchApp.main()`` in the module ``apps/elasticsearch-webapp``
+  * The main method contains an instance of the feeder to feed if the endpoint does not deliver a response for a test document
 * Point your browser to http://localhost:4567/
 * The configuration file is ``apps/elasticsearch-webapp/src/main/resources/app.yml``